sourcegraph/deploy/doc/development.md

 ## Project structure

 * `doc/`: project documentation
+* `ami/` Amazon AMI-specific build scripts (Packer files)
-* `ami/`: installation scripts ran on a EC2 machine to turn it into a Sourcegraph deployment
+* `install/`: installation scripts ran on a machine to turn it into a Sourcegraph deployment
-  * `install.sh`: primary installation script ran on EC2 instance to turn it into a Sourcegraph deployment.
+  * `install.sh`: primary installation script ran on machine to turn it into a Sourcegraph deployment.
 Installs k3s, runs helm install, etc.
   * `ingress.yaml`: Kubernetes ingress controller configuration
-  * `restart-k3s`: a cronjob script/hack to restart k3s on machine startup, in case IP address of machine changed.
+  * `reboot.sh`: a cronjob script ran on reboot to deal with the IP address / networking interfaces changing, upgrades, etc.
   * `override.<size>.yaml`: The Helm override file we use for a given T-shirt size.
 * `build.sh`: builds all AMIs and publishes to all supported regions
 * `lint.sh`: run code formatters, validate Packer files, etc.